Michael Stipe: Film and television work

 In early 1987, Stipe and Jim McKay co-founded C-00 Films, a mixed-media company that was "designed to channel its founder's creative talents towards the creation and promotion of alternative film works."
-Stipe and his producing partner, Sandy Stern, have served as executive producers on films including Being John Malkovich, Velvet Goldmine and Man on the Moon.
-He was also credited as a producer of the 2004 film Saved!
+Stipe and his producing partner, Sandy Stern, have served as executive producers on films including Being John Malkovich, Velvet Goldmine, and Man on the Moon.
+He was also credited as a producer of the 2004 film Saved! as well as serving as a co-producer on the 1999 documentary American Movie, directed by Chris Smith.
+Smith has mentioned how thanks to Stipe having a hand in producing the film, he was able to get additional funding to get film stock as he followed Milwaukee filmmaker Mark Borchardt, his family and friends, including Mike Schank, while Borchardt completed his short film Coven.

-In 1998, he worked on Single Cell Pictures, a film production company that released several arthouse / indie movies.
+In 1998, he worked on Single Cell Pictures, a film production company that released several arthouse/indie movies.

 Stipe has made a number of acting appearances on film and on television.
-Stipe appeared in an episode of The Adventures of Pete & Pete as an ice cream man named Captain Scrummy.
+He appeared in an episode of The Adventures of Pete & Pete as an ice cream man named Captain Scrummy.

-Stipe has appeared as himself with R.E.M. on Sesame Street, playing a reworked version of "Shiny Happy People" called "Furry Happy Monsters," and appeared in an episode of The Simpsons titled "Homer the Moe," in which R.E.M. was tricked into playing a show in Homer Simpson's garage.
-He also appeared as a guest on the Cartoon Network talk show spoof Space Ghost Coast to Coast in the episode "Hungry."
+Stipe has appeared as himself with R.E.M. on Sesame Street, playing a reworked version of "Shiny Happy People" titled "Furry Happy Monsters", and appeared in an episode of The Simpsons titled "Homer the Moe", in which R.E.M. was tricked into playing a show in Homer Simpson's garage.
+He also appeared as a guest on the Cartoon Network talk show spoof Space Ghost Coast to Coast in the episode "Hungry".
 Stipe made several short appearances on The Colbert Report.

 Stipe voiced Schnitzel the Reindeer in the 1999 movie Olive, the Other Reindeer and appeared in the 1996 film Color of a Brisk and Leaping Day.

 Political activism

+In March 2006, Stipe, along with other musicians, held a protest concert against the Iraq War.

 In March 2018, Stipe joined the "March for Our Lives" rallies to advocate gun control after the Marjory Stoneman Douglas High School shooting.
 He also released a teaser of his new song in the rally.

 In a 2021 interview for Jacobin, Stipe described himself as a democratic socialist, and said that he was a member of the Democratic Party so he could vote in Democratic primaries.
 He endorsed Bernie Sanders' 2016 and 2020 presidential campaigns.

+In October 2023, Stipe signed an open letter of artists to President Joe Biden urging a ceasefire in Gaza.

+Philanthropy

+In August 2022, Stipe announced a contribution of his 2018 debut solo track, "Future, If Future" to be featured on a bioplastic 12″ vinyl record to support Brian Eno's Earthpercent.

+In February 2024, Stipe donated handwritten lyrics for the song "Nightswimming" to an auction benefitting Médecins Sans Frontières, also known as Doctors Without Borders, in Gaza.

+in October 2025, Stipe donated signed handwritten lyrics for the song "At My Most Beautiful" for an auction benefit held by Housing Works.